hashivim/vim-terraform/README.md

 - - - -
 ## Overview: vim-terraform

-This plugin adds a `:Terraform` command that runs terraform, with tab completion of subcommands.
+This plugin adds a `:!Terraform` command that runs terraform, with tab completion of subcommands.
 It also sets up `*.tf`, `*.tfvars`, and `*.tfstate` files to be highlighted as HCL, HCL, and JSON respectively.